campbel/cv/README.md

 - Successfully led the migration of a bespoke frontend web application to AngularJS 1.x, improving performance and productivity for developers.

-- Collaborated with HP&#39;s design team to implement a new web UI with html / css / angularjs, resulting in a more user-friendly experience and reduced support calls.
+- Collaborated with HP&#39;s design team to implement a new web UI with HTML / CSS / AngularJS, resulting in a more user-friendly experience and reduced support calls.

 - Developed front-end web components that were reusable by other teams at HP, saving significant development time and effort.